 I started out by making this assumption and tried to be what I thought a comedian should be like when I performed.

-Needless to say, I sucked big time doing this.
+Needless to say, I sucked terribly doing this.

 2. They can’t get laughs with their stand-up comedy material.
 As you move along in your stand-up comedy adventures you will run across a number of folks who will try to blame their lack of ability on the stand-up comedy stage on just about anything.